-Criterion Article 20 (10) Verification Report 20 Assessment of the borrower's creditworthiness performed in accordance with certain EU Directives on credit agreements for consumers or on credit agreements for consumers relating to residential immovable property or, if applicable, the analogous Verification Method: Regulatory / Legal / Due Diligence / Data The Originator and back Book Originator perform the "Assessment of the borrower's creditworthiness" with respect to credit agreements for consumers relating to residential immovable property in accordance with Paragraphs 1 to 4, point (a) of Paragraph 5 and Paragraph 6 of Article 18 of Directive 2014/17/EU, which has been transposed into Irish law, see Section "INFORMATION RELATING TO THE REGULATION OF MORTGAGES IN IRELAND", Sub-section "Consumer Credit Act and Mortgage Credit Regulations" of the Final Prospectus. provisions of a third country
+Criterion Article 20 (10) Verification Report 20 Assessment of the borrower's creditworthiness performed in accordance with certain EU Directives on credit agreements for consumers or on credit agreements for consumers relating to residential immovable property or, if Verification Method : Regulatory / Legal (Prospectus) / Due Diligence The Originator and Back Book Originator perform the "Assessment of the borrower's creditworthiness" with respect to credit agreements for consumers relating to residential immovable property in accordance with Paragraphs 1 to 4, point (a) of Paragraph 5 and Paragraph 6 of Article 18 of Directive 2014/17/EU, which has been transposed into Irish law, see Section "INFORMATION RELATING TO THE REGULATION OF MORTGAGES IN IRELAND", Sub-section "Consumer Credit Act 1995 and Mortgage Credit Regulations" of the Prospectus. applicable, the analogous provisions of a third country

-Criterion Article 20 (10) Verification Report 21 21 Originator's experience (as an entity or through management and senior staff) in origination of similar risk positions Verification Method: Regulatory (suitable proof incl.
+Criterion Article 20 (10) Verification Report 21 Originator's experience (as an entity or through management and senior staff) in origination of similar risk positions Verification Method: Legal (Prospectus) / Regulatory (suitable proof incl.
 Website) / Due Diligence As an institution (including the consolidated group to which the originator entity belongs), the Originator operates since 2018 in the Irish residential mortgage market (see also #18 above) and hence does not have 5 years of experience in origination and underwriting of exposures similar to those securitised.
 However, the Originator and the Original Lender/Back Book Originator are deemed to have the required experience as at least 2 members of the management board and senior staff, other than members of the management board, who are responsible for managing the origination of exposures similar to those securitised, have relevant professional experience in the origination of exposures of a similar nature to those securitised, at a personal level, of at least 5 years.
-The requirement is met for both the Originator and the Original Lender as members of the management board and senior staff have, prior to joining the Originator, worked in similar functions at the Back Book Originator, see in this regard the Originator's confirmation in Section "THE ORIGINATOR, RETENTION HOLDER AND SERVICING ADVISOR" of the Final Prospectus.
-Criterion Article 20 (11) Verification Report
+The requirement is met for both the Originator and the Original Lender as members of the management board and senior staff have, prior to joining the Originator, worked in similar functions at the Back Book Originator, see in this regard the Originator's confirmation in Section "THE ORIGINATOR, RETENTION HOLDER AND SERVICING ADVISOR" of the Prospectus.
+Criterion Article 20 (11) Verification Penort

-22 The underlying exposures are Verification Method: Legal (Transaction documents) transferred without undue delay after selection The date of the final pool cut is expected to be 31 December 2021.
-Transfer of the final pool will occur at closing (3 February 2022).
+Criterion Article 20 (11) Verification Report 22 Verification Method: Legal (Mortgage Sale Agreement) transferred without undue delay after selection The date of the final pool cut is expected to be 31 August 2023.
+Transfer of the final pool will occur at Portfolio Sale Date (on or around 25 September 2023).
 Hence, the underlying exposures are transferred from the Originator to the Issuer without undue delay after selection, see Sections 2 "Sale and Purchase of the Loans and their related Security" and 3 "Consideration and Completion" of the MSA.